MRMYSTERY003/sketchpy/README.md

     obj.draw(threshold = 127)
 ```
 #### NOTE: you can change the value of threshold to draw more detailed image, it's range is 0 - 255,use values between 90-190
+to know more about it visit [here](https://codehub03.blogspot.com/2022/04/how-to-draw-image-with-python-using.html)

 ### Troubleshooting

 - If you find any problem, you can pull request, or contact me on either [insta](https://www.instagram.com/mr.m_y_s_t_e_r_y/) or [discord](https://discord.gg/r2KFa73PM2)
 - You can also find video on my [youtube channel](https://www.youtube.com/playlist?list=PLb1Kbw_2jl_mr3A_cl6pXA1N5lwtHCx_7)
+- You can know more about sketchpy and get tutorial in this blog [page](https://codehub03.blogspot.com/)